Tunceli: Name

 During Ottoman times, the settlement was called Kalan or Mameki.
 Tunceli, which is a modern name, literally means "bronze fist" in Turkish (tunç meaning "bronze" and eli, in this context, meaning "fist").
 It shares the name with the military operation under which the Dersim massacre was conducted.
-The province of Dersim (or Dêsim) was renamed Tunceli in 1935, as was the settlement of Kalan, which became the province's administrative center in 1938.
+The province of Dersim (or Dêrsim) was renamed Tunceli in 1935, as was the settlement of Kalan, which became the province's administrative center in 1938.
 Dersim is popularly understood to be composed of the Kurdish/Zazaki words der ("door") and sim ("silver"), thus meaning "silver door."
 Whether the town should be called Dersim or Tunceli has been a cause of political quarrels.
 In May 2019, the local authorities decided to call it Dersim, while the governor said it was against the law to call it Dersim.

 History

 During the time of the Ottoman Empire, Tunceli (then known as Kalan) was a part of the region named Dersim.
 In 1847, Dersim was declared a sanjak (a historical administrative unit smaller than the province).
 The capital of the sanjak was Hozat.
 During the Republican period, Tunceli Province was established in 1935.
 In 1946, the former town of Kalan was renamed as Tunceli and it was declared as the capital city of the province.

 As a result of the Turkish campaign of "Turkification" Tunceli became a main target of Turkish officials after the establishment of the Turkish Republic in 1923.
 Tunceli played a role in the Dersim rebellion by the Kurds.

 Tunceli is famous for excellent rankings in National Education statistics.